neams-th-coe/cardinal/doc/content/tutorials/csg_to_cad.md

 Cubit> export mesh "/Users/pshriwise/krusty.e"
 ```

+A different OpenMC model is needed to apply the DAGMC model generated, this is
+already present in the tutorial directory and will be used by Cardinal as it is
+set to the default filename expected by OpenMC ("model.xml").
+This hybrid
+CSG/CAD model can also be produced by running the `make_hybrid_model.py` script.

 ## Multiphysics Coupling

 We have built a hybrid [!ac](CAD) and [!ac](CSG) model of the KRUSTY reactor in OpenMC,